chromice/order.less/README.md

 TODO: EXAMPLE: Vertical rhythm: h1 + .intro, h2, p with borders, paddings and margins, and 2 fonts.
 -->

-The example bellow is using three typefaces, while preserving vertical rhythm and baseline alignment (see [source code](examples/003_Baselines/)):
+Three typefaces are used in the example, while vertical rhythm and baseline alignment is preserved (see [source code](examples/003_Baselines/)):

 <a href="examples/003_Baselines/"><img src="examples/003_Baselines/index.png" alt=""></a>